philbudiman/website/src/posts/a-new-blog.md

 Naturally, I wanted to add something more.
 But what?

-A contact page felt unnecessary—I already link to my LinkedIn, GitHub, and email.
+A contact page felt unnecessary as I already had a link to my LinkedIn, GitHub, and email.
 A dedicated projects or experience page?
 Redundant, given my resume and LinkedIn.

 I cycled through a few ideas before having an _a-ha_ moment: